cyberkostyan/ido/SMART-CONTRACT-SPECS.md

 This is an alternative to *approve* without security issues.

-# Owners
+# Multiple Owners

 The contract must be owned by multiple owners.
-X out of Y owner decisions need to be required in order to perform the following API operations:
+X out of Y owner decisions need to be required in order to perform the following API operations that transfer ownership to other owners in case they changed:

 ```javascript
  function transferOwnership(address _from, _to) returns (uint _txIndex) {